Your headline follows you everywhere.

 Test your headline by reading it out of context.

-Here is the simplest test for any LinkedIn headline: read it without your name, your photo, or your profile attached.
+The simplest test for any LinkedIn headline: read it without your name, your photo, or your profile attached.
 Just the headline, standing alone.
 Does it make sense?
 Does it communicate value?
-Would you click on it if you saw it under someone else's name?
+Would you click on it if you saw it under somebody else's name?

 Most headlines fail this test immediately.
-They rely on context that is not there.
-They assume the reader already knows who you are, what your company does, or why your title matters.
-But in the feed, in search results, and in connection requests, there is no context.
-There is only the headline.
+They lean on context that isn't there.
+They assume the reader already knows who you are, what your company does, or why the title matters.
+In the feed, in search results, and in connection requests, there is no context.
+There's only the headline.

-Try pasting your headline into a blank document.
-Show it to a colleague who does not work in your industry.
-Ask them: "Based on this one line, what do I do and who do I help?"
-If they cannot answer both questions instantly, your headline needs work.
+Paste yours into a blank document.
+Show it to a colleague who doesn't work in your industry.
+Ask: "Based on this one line, what do I do and who do I help?"
+If they can't answer both questions instantly, the headline needs work.

 "Your headline has to work without your profile.
-Because most of the time, that is exactly how people see it."
+Most of the time, that's exactly how people see it."

 Fix yours in 15 minutes.

-You do not need a copywriter.
-You do not need a branding workshop.
+You don't need a copywriter.
+You don't need a branding workshop.
 You need 15 minutes and a willingness to be specific.

-Step one: Write down the three biggest problems your clients come to you with.
+Step one: write down the three biggest problems your clients come to you with.
 Not the problems you think you solve.
 The actual words your clients use when they first reach out.
-Those words are your headline's raw material.
+That language is your headline's raw material.

-Step two: Identify the single most common outcome you deliver.
-Revenue growth, pipeline generation, operational efficiency, reduced churn.
+Step two: identify the one outcome you deliver most often.
+Revenue growth, pipeline generation, operational efficiency, lower churn.
 Pick the one that matters most to the people you want to attract.

-Step three: Combine the audience, the outcome, and your method into one line.
+Step three: combine the audience, the outcome, and your method into one line.
 Keep it under 220 characters.
 Read it out loud.
-If it sounds like something a real person would say in a conversation, you are close.
+If it sounds like something a real person would say in a conversation, you're close.

-Step four: Remove every word that does not earn its place.
+Step four: cut every word that doesn't earn its place.
 Cut "passionate."
 Cut "results-driven."
 Cut "thought leader."
-Those words are filler.
-Replace them with specifics.
-Numbers, industries, methods, outcomes.
+Filler.
+Replace it with specifics: numbers, industries, methods, outcomes.

-Step five: Update your headline and watch what happens over the next two weeks.
-Pay attention to profile views, connection request acceptance rates, and inbound messages.
-A good headline changes all three.
+Step five: publish the new headline and watch what happens for two weeks.
+Track profile views, connection-request acceptance rates, and inbound messages.
+A good headline moves all three.

 "The best headline you can write is the one that makes the right people stop scrolling and click."